 Next week I am getting on a plane and flying to Denver, Colorado.
 Once there, I’ll be renting a car and driving up to the mountains—but I won’t be doing it alone.
-I’ll be doing it with 7 other guys, we call it Brocation.
+I’ll be doing it with seven other guys; we call it Brocation.

 We will make jokes, and we will have fun.
 We will laugh at each other when we fall, and we will encourage one another as we help each other back up.
 We will share stories of failure, and stories of success.
 We will be together.